lucaspauker/lucaspauker.ml/files/articles/stock_exhange_clocks.md

 ##How are Clocks Synced?

-A practical problem that exchanges have is how to sync their clocks to the NIST standard.
+Given the laws described above, a practical problem that exchanges have is how to sync their clocks to the NIST standard.
 The simplest way to do it would be to connect to a service that streams the NIST time out and read it into your clock to sync it.
 However, doing it this way will result in your clock being off by the time it takes for the signal to travel to you, which is not insignificant (it is on the scale of milliseconds).